 - Hold this position for 30 seconds and repeat it multiple times a day.

-The purpose of this exercise is to increase the strength or your hip muscles.
+The second exercise is designed to increase the strength of your hip muscles.

 Perform the exercise like this: